-1 Samples with cobalt paint covering from the porcelain manufacture established by Woldemar Johann Lauw (1712 - 1786) in Pöltsamaa.
-Restored. - 2 The School of Crafts of Tartu Women's Society (1919 1944), vase, 1930s - 3 Tiju Lass vase Ants ceramics stoneware 1973 - 4 Aigi Orav, J Want to See Inside You, I-II, bone china in plaster mould, Porcelain factory Jiesia of Kaunas.
-Lithuania.
-1999. a cauisition prize at the triennial Owned.
-2000 u(p)m www.upm.cz Aalto -yliopisto, Taiteiden ja suunnittelun ➡ korkeakoulu, Muotoilun laitos Aalto, Finland Where science and art meet technology and business The School of Arts, Design and Architecture is an institution of higher education for design, media, architecture, motion picture, art education and art.
-The new school, formed in a merger of the School of Art and Design and the Department of Architecture of the School of Engineering in 2012, will carry forward the internationally recognised expertise created by its predecessors.
+2012, will carry forward the internationally recognised expertise created by its predecessors.
 The school combines the areas of design and implementation of human-oriented environments as well as areas of research and teaching based on humanistic and cultural traditions.
 Cooperation and interaction between the different disciplines of the school challenge technology-driven thinking and put greater emphasis on a human and user-centred approach in the creation of environments.
 The school's unique character is a result of its ability to combine experience stemming from a long tradition with new thinking in a way that enables new, creative solutions.
-The key areas of research are design, digital media, audiovisual representation, art, visual culture, well-being architecture and emerging technologies, and urban planning and design.
 The school produces specialists and innovators of art, design, and architecture with strong artistic and technical skills.
 Fruitful interaction between science, art, design, and architecture makes research carried out at the School highly versatile.
-The topics of research relate to the fields of art, design, media, and architecture with sustainable development as an all-encompassing theme.
+The research in the field of design and media is world class and on a strong international standing in both art and architecture.
+The most important topics of research relate to the fields of art, design, digital media, audiovisual communications, visual culture, urban planning and architecture with wellbeing and sustainable development as an all-encompassing theme.
 The links between teaching, research and artistic activities and other society, business and culture are active and very close.
-Partners include top Finnish and international universities and centres of expertise, such as MIT, Harvard, Delft, and Alessi for example.
-1 Workshop facilities, Aalto University, Department of Design 2 Student work, Aalto University, Department of Design CERAMICS AND ITS DIMENSIONS Porzellanikon - Staatliches Museum für Porzellan, Hohenberg a. d.
+1 Student exhibition at Aalto University, © Aalto University 2 Art of Research conference at Aalto University, © Aalto University

+www.aalto.fi

+CERAMICS AND ITS DIMENSIONS

+Porzellanikon - Staatliches Museum für

+Porzellan, Hohenberg a. d.
 Eger / Selb Selb and Hohenberg a. d.
+Eger, Germany

-Eger, Germany Porzellanikon - Staatliches Museum für Porzellan is the largest museum dedicated to porcelain in Europe.
-On 11,000 m2 it shows items produced in craft enterprises and manufactured in German-speaking countries since porcelain was invented in Europe in 1710, and how this work was carried out, with a depiction of the conditions under which people worked.
+Porzellanikon - Staatliches Museum für Porzellan is the largest museum dedicated to porcelain in Europe.
+On 10,000 m2 it shows items produced in craft enterprises and manufactured in German-speaking countries since porcelain was invented in Europe in 1710, and how this work was carried out, with a depiction of the conditions under which people worked.